 When you restart the server, the failover function will be in effect.

 If a failover occurs, a message is written to the NT Event Viewer log.
+In addition, if the Enable for DMI / Hot Swap Support checkbox is checked, a DMI alert will also be generated.

 IntraNetWare: